cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 ---
-title: Adding a Way to Make a Move
+title: Message and Handler - Adding a Way to Make a Move
 order: 8
 description: You play a game
 tag: deep-dive
 ---

-# Adding a Way to Make a Move
+# Message and Handler - Adding a Way to Make a Move

 <HighlightBox type="synopsis">